juandpinto/thesis-manuscript/source/12_methods.md

 ```

-All of the data used to create the CHVL came from a monolingual parsed corpus of Hebrew.
+All of the data used to create the FDOSH came from a monolingual parsed corpus of Hebrew.
 The parsing was all done automatically using <!-- ?? -->.

 ## Cleansing the corpus